lowRISC/opentitan/hw/ip/aes/doc/_index.md

 For AES-192, the actual initial key used for encryption is formed by XORing {{< regref "KEY_SHARE0_0" >}} - {{< regref "KEY_SHARE0_5" >}} with {{< regref "KEY_SHARE1_0" >}} - {{< regref "KEY_SHARE1_5" >}}.

 If running in CBC, CFB, OFB or CTR mode, software must also write the IV registers {{< regref "IV_0" >}} - {{< regref "IV_3" >}}.
+Since providing the initial key initiate the reseeding of the internal PRNGs, software must check that the AES unit is idle before writing the IV registers.
 These registers are little-endian, but the increment of the IV in CTR mode is big-endian (see [Recommendation for Block Cipher Modes of Operation](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-38a.pdf)).
 Each IV register must be written at least once.
 The order in which these registers are written does not matter.